jhfatehi/pisql-server/README.md

 1. A database can be ceated by running an [SQL script](https://github.com/jhfatehi/pisql-server/blob/master/testdb_schema.sql).

-   `$ mysql --host=127.0.0.1 --port=3307 -u username -p < testdb_schema.sql`
+   `$ mysql --host=127.0.0.1 --port=3307 -u bob -p < testdb_schema.sql`

-1.  (script will run on db_name)
+* For future reference, it is also possible to run a script against and existing database.

-   `$ mysql --host=127.0.0.1 --port=3307 -u username -p db_name < script_to_run.sql`
+   `$ mysql --host=127.0.0.1 --port=3307 -u bob -p db_name < script_to_run.sql`

 * Windows - PuTTY [instructions](https://www.linode.com/docs/databases/mysql/create-an-ssh-tunnel-for-mysql-remote-access/) for the tunnel.

 ### add some more security
-1. ssh into server pi
+1. SSH into 'serverpi' as the 'pi' user.
-1. $ sudo groupadd mysqlusers (create group for mysql users)
+1. Create a group for MySQL users, create a user in that group, and assign a password to that user.
+Substiute the groupname and username.
+I user the groupname 'mysqlusers' and I use the username 'bob'.

+   `$ sudo groupadd groupname`
-1. $ sudo useradd -g mysqlusers testuser (crate testuser in mysqlusers)
+   `$ sudo useradd -g groupname username`
-1. $ sudo passwd testuser (create password for new user)
+   `$ sudo passwd username`

-1. $ sudo userdel -r testuser (in the future this will let you delete user + home dirrectory and mail spool)
+* For future reference this will let you delete a user + home dirrectory and mail spool.

+   `$ sudo userdel -r username`

-1. $ sudo nano /etc/ssh/sshd_config (add the text below to sshd_config.  this will control access by groups and then resrict assess of mysqlusers group.  last line removes shell access from ssh.  adding pi group preserves ssh access for pi user)
+1. Open the SSH config file and add the following block fo text to the bottom.
+This will control access by groups and then resrict assess of mysqlusers group.
+The last line removes shell access over SSH from 'mysqlusers'.
+Adding the 'pi' group preserves SSH access for the 'pi' user.
+The 'PermitOpen' limits the port that 'mysqlusers' can bind to.
+With out this line 'mysqlusers' could bind to any port.

+   `$ sudo nano /etc/ssh/sshd_config`

 	AllowGroups pi mysqlusers
 	Match Group mysqlusers